AccessibilityRG/MA-TravelTimeMatrix-Calculations/workflowDiary.md

 ### 3.9.2015

-- Still to do with the grid: remove water areas from the buffer zone
+Still to do with the grid:
+-remove water areas from the buffer zone
 - create list files

+### 7.9.2015

+- Created the final buffer zone (1414 extra grids): Excluded buffer cells that overlap with water areas.
+- See final extent for the analysis grid [Matrix + Buffer zone] (Figures/MatrixExtentAndExtraCells_SeaExcluded.png)
+- Genetarting list files with the fields YKR_ID; X; Y.
+- CRS of the original data is EPSG:3067 (ETRS-TM35FIN coordinates)